Vanessa Bryant Gets Candid About Losing Kobe & Gianna: ‘It Feels Wrong’

 “I’ve been reluctant to put my feelings into words.
 My brain refuses to accept that both Kobe and Gigi are gone.
 I can’t process both at the same time.
 It’s like I’m trying to process Kobe being gone but my body refuses to accept my Gigi will never come back to me.
 It feels wrong.
 Why should I be able to wake up another day when my baby girl isn’t being able to have that opportunity?!
 I’m so mad.
 She had so much life to live.
 Then I realize I need to be strong and be here for my 3 daughters.
 Mad I’m not with Kobe and Gigi but thankful I’m here with Natalia, Bianka, and Capri.
 I know what I’m feeling is normal.
 It’s part of the grieving process.
 I just wanted to share in case there’s anyone out there that’s experienced a loss like this.
 God I wish they were here and this nightmare would be over.
 Praying for all of the victims of this horrible tragedy.
 Please continue to pray for all.”

-Vanessa’s post received more than two million likes in the first hour that it was uploaded.
+Vanessa’s post received more than 2 million likes in the first hour that it was uploaded.
 Hundreds of people have commented, sending love and support to Vanessa and her family, especially her three girls, Natalia, 17, Bianka, 3, and Capri, 7 months.
 Several celebrities have also commented on the post, including Kyle Richards, Brandy Norwood, and Courtney Lopez.

-This isn’t the first time that Vanessa has posted about this incredible loss.
-She released a lengthy statement on January 29, in which she expressed her heartache as well as gratitude for the endless love and support she and her kids had been shown over the course of the week.
+This isn’t the first time Vanessa has posted about this incredible loss.
+She released a lengthy statement on January 29, in which she expressed her heartache as well as her gratitude for the endless love and support she and her kids had been shown over the course of the week.

 “I’m not sure what our lives hold beyond today, and it’s impossible to imagine life without them,” she wrote in part.

-Kobe and Gianna Bryant were killed along with seven others when the helicopter they were riding in crashed in Calabasas, California, on January 26.
+Kobe and Gianna were killed along with seven others when the helicopter they were riding in crashed in Calabasas, California, on January 26.
 A public memorial for Kobe and Gianna will be held at the Staples Center on February 24, at 10 a.m. local time.
 Vanessa is expected to be at the memorial and will likely speak.
-Other expected guests include Kobe’s parents and siblings, his dear friend Shaquille O’Neal, his former coach, Phil Jackson, his former teammates, and other athletes and celebrities who befriended him over the years.
+Other expected guests include Kobe’s parents and siblings, his dear friend Shaquille O’Neal, his former coach Phil Jackson, his former teammates, and other athletes and celebrities who befriended him over the years.